StalkR/misc/boot/remote-unlock.md

 encryption, using a script in initramfs that sets up networking then listens for the LUKS key over TLS using socat.

-It uses static IP configuration and listens on a fixed port, but you may adapt it to other configurations.
+It can use DHCP or static IP configuration and listens on a fixed port, but you may adapt it to other configurations.

 ## Pre-requisites